 By Air: Srinagar airport is located just 14 km from the main city.
 A number of airlines operate between Delhi and Srinagar.
 Flights are also available to Srinagar from Chandigarh, Amritsar, and Jammu.
 The frequency of flights increases during the summer season when several flights in a day are available from Delhi.
 Flight time between Delhi and Srinagar is generally around seventy minutes.
-More information on flight schedule and timings can be obtained from the official website of Indian Airlines at http://indian-airlines.nic.in/
+More information on flight schedules and timings can be obtained from the official website of Indian Airlines at http://indian-airlines.nic.in/

 By Rail: Jammu is the nearest railhead, connected to most of the major Indian cities including Delhi, Calcutta, Pune, Mumbai, and Kanyakumari.
 It takes around ten hours to cover the distance between Delhi and Srinagar, usually an overnight journey.
 For online booking and train timings, refer to the official website of Indian Railways at http://www.indianrail.gov.in/

 By Road: Srinagar is connected to other parts of the country through two routes, one via the road from Jammu and the other via Chandigarh and Amritsar.
 State transport corporation operates regular buses between Delhi and Srinagar while privately run Volvo buses are also available.
 The tourist reception center at Srinagar is where all the buses arrive and depart from.
 Dal Lake is situated within a walking distance from here.

 Distance from Major Cities